 I’ve never had writer’s block.
-I’m what many call a panster writer—one who writes from the seat of her pants.
-I don’t write an outline.
+I’m what many call a pantster writer—one who writes from the seat of her pants.
+I don’t start with an outline.
 A story simmers in my mind for a while, the plots, the characters, the ending, etc. When I begin to get the story on paper, I already have those things worked out in my mind.
 I find that the characters do pretty much what they want to because in my mind I have developed them well.
 Sometimes I have to pull them back onto their path, but not often.

 Who has inspired you the most on your writing journey—a loved one, fellow author, favorite teacher?

 When I began writing, I kept it to myself.
 Many people describe writers as introverts.
 That was me—truly a closet writer.
 So my inspiration came solely from God.
 Then I met Karen Ball—author, editor, literary agent—and she was and still is a great inspiration to me.
 So, to answer the question: God and Karen Ball.

 What can readers who enjoy your book do to help make it successful?